 - Completing, in whole or part, an examination or assignment in the name of someone else.

-- Permitting another student to copy one’s work.
+- Permitting another student to copy your work.

-- Permitting another student to copy one’s written work whenever the work is to receive a grade.
+- Permitting another student to copy your written work whenever the work is to receive a grade.

 - Illicitly collaborating with another individual or individuals in the completion of course assignments.

 - Giving a test question or questions to anyone else.